How much do you know about astronaut training and what is involved in preparing for a human spaceflight mission? Take this quiz and find out!

 Where are the life-sized models, or "mock-ups" that astronauts can train with housed?

-The Space Vehicle Mockup Facility at NASA Johnson Space Center is located inside Building 9.
+The Astronaut Training Facility is located at NASA Johnson Space Center in Houston, Texas.
 This is where astronauts can train with life-sized models of the International Space Station (ISS) modules, Orion, rover prototypes and more.
-You can tour this facility with one of our NASA Tram Tours, which will take you inside Building 9.
+You can tour this facility with one of our NASA Tram Tours.

 Share your Results: